manowari/SQL-in-Postgre-SQLite-and-MySQL/comparisons_notes.md

   - Common across all relational databases.
   - Fundamental commands: SELECT, INSERT, UPDATE, DELETE.

+Here is a [SQL Guide ](src/main/java/sql_project/notes/mysql.md) that you might find helpful.

 ## MySQL
 - **Use Cases:**
   - Well-suited for web applications, especially those using PHP.